-Ms. Singer has served in a number of executive leadership roles since joining Laureate Education, Inc. (formerly Sylvan Learning Systems, Inc.) in 1993.
-She most recently served as the president and CEO of Laureate Global Products and Services, where she led Laureate’s portfolio of international online institutions and offerings, U.S. campus based institutions, and worldwide institutions in hospitality management and art and design.
+Ms. Singer has served in several executive leadership roles since joining Laureate Education, Inc. (formerly Sylvan Learning Systems, Inc.) in 1993.
+She most recently served as Chief Network Officer responsible for establishing the Laureate Network Office, which extended the unique academic, business, and student-centered strengths and experience of Laureate’s global network throughout the network.
+Previously, she was the president and CEO of Laureate Global Products and Services, where she led Laureate’s portfolio of international online institutions and offerings, U.S. campus-based institutions, and worldwide institutions in hospitality management and art and design.
 Ms. Singer also led all Laureate online postsecondary businesses and the company’s entry into the postsecondary education market with the acquisition of Canter & Associates in 1997.

 Ms. Singer earned a B.S. in Education from the University of Connecticut, where she was the first education major to be selected for the prestigious University Scholar program.
 She also holds an advanced certificate as a Montessori teacher from the American Montessori Society.